 Jeeps take you deeper into the forest than elephants, but cannot get nearly as close to the rhinos and buffalo.
 The abundant birdlife includes egrets, herons, storks, fish eagles, kingfishers and a grey pelican colony.

 Around 310km northeast upriver from Guwahati, Jorhat has an airport and road connections to Kaziranga, Nagaland, Guwahati, Kolkata and northern Arunachal Pradesh.
-You will almost certainly have to wade through the city at some point on your trip, but for now it is noteworthy as a transport hub alone.
+The city is noteworthy as a transport hub alone – you will almost certainly have to wade through Jorhat at some point on a trip to the Northeast.